apache/calcite/example/csv/TUTORIAL.md

 Tutorial
 ========

-Optiq-csv is a fully functional adapter for
+Calcite-example-CSV is a fully functional adapter for
 <a href="https://github.com/apache/incubator-calcite">Calcite</a> that reads
 text files in
 <a href="http://en.wikipedia.org/wiki/Comma-separated_values">CSV